0.12.0

 Weak Pointers

 A weak pointer can be used to keep track of the shared ptrs to one object without contributing to the shared count.
 We can then observe if a shared ptr is still alive.
-This can also be used to break cycles, but it is not recommended to introduce cycles anyway.
+This can also be used to break cycles.

 A weak ptr can be used as follows: